-When properly cared for, your straight razor will last for quite some time.
+When you properly care for it, your straight razor will last for quite some time.
 One of the worst things you can do is to over hone your blade.
-Even with daily use, your straight razor should not need to be sharpened with a water stone more than once every few months.
+Even with daily use, your straight razor should not require sharpening with a sharpening stone more than once every few months.

-Instead, use the strop each day that we initially discussed.
+Instead, use the strop each day as we initially discussed.
 This has a very mild sharpening effect.
 More importantly, it polishes the blade each time and keeps it in peak condition.
-This is the most important thing to keep in mind to avoid needlessly wearing out your straight razor before its time.
+This is the most important aspect to keep in mind to avoid needlessly wearing out your straight razor before its time.

-No straight razor sharpening guide would be complete without the most basic tip, to always invest in a high-quality blade.
+No straight razor sharpening guide would be complete without the most basic tip, which is to always invest in a high-quality blade.
 Straight razors come in a wide range of different styles and material types.
 You can find a high quality straight razor with any type, and each has its own benefits.

 Ultimately, it boils down to your personal preference.
-Just make sure to invest in a blade that uses one of these two popular materials to ensure you get a blade that will last you for quite some time, which saves you money in the long run.
+Just make sure to invest in a blade that uses one of these two popular materials.
+This will ensure you get a blade that will last you for quite some time, which saves you money in the long run.

 If you have any tips you would like to share, post them in the comments area.